 Approximately 27,154 gallons of water equals one inch of water per year for one acre (USGS).
 To achieve the total amount of gallons, the gallons per inch per acre was multiplied by the number of inches.
 A foot being 12 inches, therefore, one-acre foot of water would be approximately 325,850 gallons of water, with 27.5 inches yielding a value of 746,740 gallons per acre for outdoor.
-However, it should be noted that expected mixed light/indoor use water is less per acre than outdoor.
+Due to the cultivation being grown inside of greenhouses where the temperature can be regulated more easily, it is anticipated that this project will likely be closer to the 25 inches.